 Any person (regardless of age), except resident landowners while upon their own land or children under 16 years of age when accompanied by a licensee 18 years of age or over, must have a license to trap fur-bearing animals.
-This license can only be purchased at Fish and Game headquarters in Concord or by mail from • All traps/snares must have the name of N.H.
+This license can only be purchased at Fish and N.H.
 Fish and Game Department, 11 Hazen Drive, Concord, NH 03301.
 Trapping Licenses expire on June 30 of each year.